mb-14/gomarkov/examples/fakernews/README.md

 # Fake HN post generator

-`fackernews` builds a markov chain using the top 500 post titles on HN and generates fake HN posts
+`fakernews` builds a markov chain using the top 500 post titles on HN and generates fake HN posts

 ## Usage
 ```